 At this time, countries around the world were in various states of lockdown, shutting whole sectors of the economy, closing schools and instructing people to stay at home all to reduce transmission of the virus.

-The COVID-19 pandemic is also having a serious impact on all aspects of sport.
-Major sporting events have been cancelled and grassroots sports organisations and clubs closed.
-The loss of spectator revenue, sponsorship and membership fees is negatively affecting the future and in some cases existence of professional and grassroots sport.
+The COVID-19 pandemic has also had a serious impact on all aspects of sport.
+Major sporting events have been cancelled and grassroots sports organisations and clubs have closed.
+The loss of spectator revenue, sponsorship and membership fees is negatively affecting the future of the sector and in some cases the existence of professional and grassroots sport.

 The impact of working from home, being furloughed, unemployment, home-schooling of children, being unable to spend time with extended family, friends and colleagues and take part in sport is yet to be fully understood.
 But we know many individuals have experienced fear, worry, stress and anxiety due to their changing circumstances and the uncertainty surrounding the pandemic.